danielpodrazka/mcp-text-editor/README.md

 **Note**:
 - Returns an error if no file path is set
 - Searches for exact text matches within each line
-- The lines_hash can be used for subsequent edit operations
+- The id can be used for subsequent edit operations
 ## Configuration

 Environment variables: